diomari/diomari.github.io/README.md

-# diomari.github.io
+# Coming Soon
-Personal Blog of Diomari Madulara Coming Soon :D
+Personal Blog of Diomari Madulara.
+Will make articles about Javascript, HTML, CSS and UI/UX :D